 The Northern ScanMed Ports – Sustainable Maritime Links

-Ports of Stockholm, together with Port of Turku, HaminaKotka, Port of Naantali and Viking Line are running an EU-financed project that aims to develop environmental services in the ports and reduce the environmental impact from the traffic in the so-called Scandinavian-Mediterranean Corridor between Sweden and Finland.
+Ports of Stockholm, together with Port of Turku, HaminaKotka, Port of Naantali and Viking Line ran an EU-financed project that aimed to develop environmental services in the ports and reduce the environmental impact from the traffic in the so-called Scandinavian-Mediterranean Corridor between Sweden and Finland.

-Ports of Stockholm’s parts in the project are preparations for onshore power supply in Värtahamnen and Kapellskär and detailed designs for waste water management in Nynäshamn.
-The project is a Motorways of the Seas-project within the Connecting Europe Facility and is running 2014-2016.
+Ports of Stockholm’s parts in the project were preparations for onshore power supply in Värtahamnen and Kapellskär and detailed designs for waste water management in Nynäshamn.
+The project was a Motorways of the Seas project within the Connecting Europe Facility and ran 2014-2016.
 Read more about the project (pdf)